Cookies on this website

 We use cookies to ensure that we give you the best experience on our website.
 If you click 'Accept all cookies' we'll assume that you are happy to receive all cookies and you won't see this message again.
 If you click 'Reject all non-essential cookies' only necessary cookies providing core functionality such as security, network management, and accessibility will be enabled.
 Click 'Find out more' for information on how to change your cookie settings.

-Dr Tatjana Gibbons, an investigator on the ongoing DETECT study, will be presenting results at the World Congress on Endometriosis 2025.
+Dr Tatjana Gibbons, an investigator on the ongoing DETECT study, presented results at the World Congress on Endometriosis 2025.
 The study aims to determine the feasibility of detecting endometriosis using 99mTc-maraciclatide and single-photon emission computed tomography.

-Initial findings presented last year have indicated that 99mTc-maraciclatide has potential as a non-invasive test for superficial peritoneal disease which cannot be detected using existing non-invasive imaging techniques; and in July 2024, 99mTc-maraciclatide was granted Fast Track Designation as a diagnostic agent for use with SPECT CT for the visualisation and diagnosis of superficial peritoneal endometriosis in women of 16 years and older.
+Initial findings presented by Dr Tatjana Gibbons last year indicated that 99mTc-maraciclatide has potential as a non-invasive test for superficial peritoneal disease which cannot be detected using existing non-invasive imaging techniques; and in July 2024, 99mTc-maraciclatide was granted Fast Track Designation as a diagnostic agent for use with SPECT CT for the visualisation and diagnosis of superficial peritoneal endometriosis in women of 16 years and older.

 What is Fast track designation?